sudoRole. Instead of defining a Cmnd_Alias that is referenced by multiple users, one can create a

 ldapkey.kdbthat ships with Tivoli Directory Server is encrypted with the password

 ssl_password.
-The gsk8capicmd utility can be used to manage the key database and create a stash file.
 This option is only supported by the Tivoli LDAP libraries.

 sudoers: and uses this to determine the search order.
 Note that sudo does not stop searching after the first match and later matches take precedence over earlier ones.
 The following sources are recognized: